Non-essential retail is planned to reopen on Monday 12 April. Tourism and hospitality is planned to reopen on Monday 26 April.

 Read the Welsh Government coronavirus regulations

-Additional barriers are being installed at key points to increase pedestrian areas in the city centre.
+Additional barriers have been installed at key points to increase pedestrian areas in the city centre.

-Vehicle access will be restricted to business deliveries between 6am and 10am in these streets.
+Vehicle access is restricted to business deliveries between 6am and 10am in these streets.

 The changes allow more safe space for shoppers as well as supporting more pubs, restaurants and cafés to start offering outdoor services.